Lost in translation: A person shouting in to a tin can telephone

 I am told that I did not have a reduced teaching timetable in my previous job when I did.

-I am told they are under no obligation to make reasonable adjustments when they are.
+I am told they are under no obligation to make reasonable adjustments when legislation and their own policies says they are.

 I am told I got my own date of birth wrong on my DBS when I very much doubt it.